 Chautauqua Institution Archives

 The Chautauqua Institution Archives is both an Institution repository and a collection repository.
-The Oliver Archives Center will be open to the public during the Summer Assembly on Wednesdays, from 10 a.m. to 4:30 p.m. or by appointment on other days by emailing email@example.com or call 716-357-6332.
+The Oliver Archives Center is located at the corner of South and Massey Avenues.
+Visits can be arranged by appointment, Monday through Friday, by emailing email@example.com or calling 716-357-6332.